formal-methods-mpi/Workshop.jl/docs/src/4_dispatch/dispatch.md

 ```
 If we multiply two numbers together, we will get their product, if we multiply two strings together, they are concatenated, and if we multiply two arrays, we get a matrix product.
 So functions are able to specialise on the type of the input arguments.
-Every such specialisation we call a method of that function.
+Every such specialisation is called a method of that function.
 We can for example take a look at all the methods for `*`:

 ```@example dispatch